[ COMPARISON ]

 Oura Ring 47.9 / 10

-The most accurate overnight HRV and sleep data, in the smallest package — the subscription is the price of admission.
+The most accurate overnight HRV and sleep data, in the smallest package — if you accept the subscription.

 #2Best for athletes